hvvashistha/Data-Visualization/D3 chart 2/Readme.md

 in category10 are more easily differentiated because of less number of buckets and hence larger distances between colors.

+**Task Choice**
+After creating the first chart, it was quite noticeable that anxiety and depression was a very common occurrence within same patients.
+I picked up these two diagnosis and generated a graph between number of encounters and each patient trying to represent the correlation between these two.
+Grouped bar chart was the tool of choice for this one since my third dimension contains just two attributes(Anxiety and depression).

 **Is D3 good for this chart?**
 As with last chart, the same answer goes for this one also.
 D3 is an excellent choice for these types of charts/representations.